 But I had mine equipped with a discriminator output and hooked up to a laptop.
 As it is basically always tuned to the same (few) frequencies, the weak points don't really bother me.
 Also, these rigs can be bought for less than a pint of beer, which makes up for something :)

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat BC60XLT.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Uniden-Bearcat BC60XLT.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat BC60XLT might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat BC60XLT is around: